 You may also need to pay a pet deposit if you have a pet.
 A pet deposit is a one-time fee that is required for you to have a pet in the apartment.
 This may be refundable which means the landlord will return the money to you, or it may be nonrefundable which means the landlord does not have to return the money to you.

 Besides paying rent, the tenant also needs to pay the utilities.
 Utilities are the bills for services like water, electricity, heat, parking, or internet.
 It is common to hear someone say “on average, the utilities come to about $120 a month”.

 You can learn more about the types of houses and parts of the house in this blog post.
 We hope all this information about rental vocabulary in English helps you whenever you need to rent an apartment in an English-speaking country.
+Check out this rental glossary for more terms and definitions.
 See you soon!